 At Geelong Breast Clinic we offer a breast ultrasound service which allows for “real time” imaging of the breast.

-Breast ultrasound imaging (also called ultrasound scanning or sonography) is a non-invasive medical examination that uses high frequency sound waves to produce images of the inside of the breasts.
+An ultrasound scan uses high frequency sound waves to produce images of the breast using a small transducer which is runned over the skin with some gel.
+An ultrasound allows “real time” imaging of the breast – moving images.
 This enables doctors to diagnose and treat a wide range of medical conditions.

 Breast ultrasound is a simple and non-invasive procedure that is used to diagnose and detect lumps, areas of pain, swelling or infection, and assess them in real time.
 At the Geelong Breast Clinic, breast ultrasound examinations are carried out by a sonographer (a technologist trained in ultrasound imaging) who is accredited by the Australian Sonographer Accreditation Registry (ASAR).
 All examinations are then interpreted by a radiologist (a medical doctor specializing in the interpretation of medical images).